Long weekend: Europe

 In Poland, long weekends occur several times a year.
 The term długi weekend (long weekend) is commonly used in the Polish language.
 As well as the Easter weekend and the Christmas weekend, there is Corpus Christi weekend (Corpus Christi is always on Thursday and people usually take Friday off as well) and it may occur also around other holidays.
-However, the best known long weekend is at the beginning of May, when there are holidays of Labour Day on May 1 and 3 May Constitution Day.
-The weekend can in fact be up to 9 days long (April 28 – May 6) and, taking one to three days off work, Poles often go for small holidays then.
+However, the best-known long weekend is at the beginning of May, when there are holidays of Labour Day on May 1 and 3 May Constitution Day.
+The weekend can in fact be up to 9 days long (April 28 – May 6) and, taking one to three days off work, Poles often go for short holidays then.

 Portugal also uses the bridge idiom with the Portuguese word ponte.

 In Slovenian, the term podaljšan vikend ("prolonged weekend") is used for a three-day weekend.
 Four-day weekends also happen, because May 1 and May 2 are public holidays (both May Day).
 A peculiar coincidence are Christmas Day and Independence Day, falling on two consecutive dates.

-In the United Kingdom and some other British Commonwealth countries, and in Ireland, the term is often known as a Bank Holiday weekend, since bank holidays always fall on a Monday.
+In the United Kingdom, where the majority of public holidays are termed "bank holidays" by statute, five of the eight public holidays in England and Wales always fall on a Monday or a Friday.
+When a fixed-date holiday in the UK falls on a weekend, the next weekday is normally designated as a substitute holiday.
+As such, bank holidays normally form an extension of the weekend and are known as "bank holiday weekends": terminology which is also common in some Commonwealth countries and the Republic of Ireland.
+There is, however, no automatic entitlement to time off on a bank holiday under British labour laws, and thus not everyone benefits from long weekends.
+If an employee is entitled to time off on a bank holiday, it may count towards their 5.6 weeks-equivalent of statutory annual leave, though many companies offer bank holidays as an addition to employees' contracted annual leave entitlement.

-In Spain, the bridge becomes a puente in some years when the anniversary of the Spanish Constitution of 1978 (December 6) and the Blessed Virgin Mary's Immaculate Conception (December 8) and a weekend plus a movable holiday form a block of five days.
+In Spain, the bridge becomes a macropuente when the anniversary of the Spanish Constitution of 1978 (December 6) and the Feast of the Immaculate Conception (December 8) fall on a Tuesday and Thursday, respectively.

 In Sweden, a day between a weekend and a bank holiday is called a klämdag ("squeeze day").
 Many Swedes take a vacation day to have a long weekend.